Learn about well-known and some not-so-well-known NSW native animals and our work and community partnerships to protect them.

 All native species are protected by law in NSW.
 Threatened species are listed on the schedules of the Threatened Species Conservation Act 1995.
 The schedules are maintained by an independent Scientific Committee.
 Anyone can make a nomination to the Scientific Committee to add, remove or change the status of a species.

-Find out more about the following native plant and animal topics
+Find out more about native plants and animals

 What would you like to do next?